db23ai/FAQ-Interview-Question-Answer/Database/DataGuard/FAQ.md

 # 📘 Oracle Data Guard – Interview Questions & Answers

-A comprehensive list of Oracle Data Guard interview questions and answers, suitable for beginner to advanced level DBAs.

----

-## 🔹 Basic Level

 ### 1. What is Oracle Data Guard?

 Oracle Data Guard is a disaster recovery and high availability solution that maintains standby copies (physical or logical) of a production database.
 It ensures data integrity and enables failover if the primary database becomes unavailable.